International Day for the Preservation of the Ozone Layer - September 16

 International Day for the Preservation of the Ozone Layer

-When is International Day for the Preservation of the Ozone Layer celebrated in 2023?
+When Is International Day for the Preservation of the Ozone Layer in 2026?

-International Day for the Preservation of the Ozone Layer is observed on September 16 each year.
+International Day for the Preservation of the Ozone Layer is observed annually on September 16.

 Observations